 Pacing his 10th Waterfront Marathon!
 Virtually a professional pace bunny with many dozens of races done.
 Has been a big supporter of Team in Training, raising thousands of $ for them.
 Also enjoys Ironman, completing his 5th one at IM Canada in 2011.
 "Peter Rabbit" is known to consistently be within a minute of his pace time.

-Pacing his 1st Waterfront Marathon!
-Troy paced his first 3:05 marathon in the spring of 2013 at the Goodlife Marathon and has been pacing 10ks, halfs & 30ks over the last few years.
-He really enjoys pacing steady K's and seeing fellow runners achieve their goals and cross the finish line in time!
-He has completed 10 marathons, including 3 trips to Boston, and finished his first Ironman at Mont Tremblant in 2012.
+Pacing his 3rd Waterfront Marathon!
+Troy has been pacing 5ks, 10ks, halfs & 30ks over the last few years.
+Likes to pace steady Ks and seeing fellow runners achieve their goals and cross the finish line in time!
+He enjoys both running and triathlon.

-Pacing his 6th Scotiabank Marathon.
-Completed 58 marathons.
+Pacing his 7th Scotiabank Marathon for his 60th marathon.
 Frequent Running Room instructor/speaker.
 Proud member of the Grimsby Lollygaggers (veteran runners committed to endlessly discussing their ailments).

-Mark is pacing his 8th Toronto Scotiabank Marathon, missing his target times by an average of 10 seconds.
-He is the organizer of the Ottawa Race Weekend and Army Run pace bunnies—the best pacers in Canada east of Toronto.
-Mark ran 4 marathons and then stopped running for 20 years (ala Forrest Gump).
-Likely a good thing as he has now run 36 marathons so the number could have been crazy.
+This will be his 10th Toronto Scotiabank Marathon (he is expecting cake, balloons and candles).
+He is pacing his 9th consecutive Scotiabank Marathon, hitting his target times by an average of 12 seconds either side!
+He is the organizer of pace bunnies for the Ottawa Race Weekend and Army Run — the best pacers in Canada east of Toronto.
+Mark ran 4 marathons when he was young and then stopped running for 20 years (a la Forrest Gump).
+He has lost count (maybe not good thing to do if he is pacing) but is nearing 40 marathons.

 His 1st marathon was the Toronto Wang marathon in 1987 and he's run well over 100 marathons since then, all over the world!
 His PB is 2:48 in Mohawk Hudson in 1989.
 He's graduated to ultra running and has run five 100-milers.
 Won the Ultra Slam award in 2012 by finishing 4 of the toughest Ultra races in one season.
 Has been a pace bunny more than 12 times in races all over Ontario.